Top 15 Platforms for Finding Probate Leads

 According to the Uniform Probate Code, a legal disclaimer lists a published probate property to notify creditors of the estate’s assets.
 This disclaimer must be for 2-3 weeks, so always search the newspaper’s property column.

-Many USA dailies contain such property listings, and especially mention which ones are probate properties.
+Many USA dailies carry such property listings, and especially note those that are probate properties.

 MLS